MacroGroup/bsp/README.md

 ## Notes

+- **Ensure you have at least 50 GB of free disk space** for the build.
 - **Build times vary significantly** (30 minutes to several hours) depending on hardware specifications
 - **All output images are ready for direct writing to SD cards** using tools like:
   - `dd` (command-line)